 A database lets us access data strategically, making it possible for us to easily manage information.
-There are many such advantages of the database, let’s look at some of them.
+There are many such advantages of the database, so let’s look at some:

 The database allows multiple users to access data, and they can do so at the same time.
-The system is designed in a way, where features such as concurrency control strategies are applied.
+The system is designed so that features such as concurrency control strategies are applied.
 These strategies aim at maintaining the integrity and accuracy of the data.
-Earlier, the database was confined to usage to one person at a time, and now the modern system is designed by keeping improved access and multiuser in mind.
+Earlier, the database was confined to usage by one person at a time.
+Now, the modern system is designed by keeping improved access and multiuser in mind.

 2. Improves data security